ditrit/leto-modelizer-templates-library/README.md

 - `key` attribute is the folder name of your template under the `templates` folder.
 - `name` attribute is the display name used in leto-modelizer.
 - `plugin` attribute is the plugin name used by the template.
 Only for `model` and `component` templates.
+- `plugins` attribute is all plugin names used by the template.
+Only for `project` templates.
 - `type` attribute is the template type, either `model`, `component` or `project`.
 - `description` attribute is the description used in leto-modelizer to explain the usage of this template.
 - `url` attribute is an url attached to a documentation of this template used in leto-modelizer.